orzarchi/terraform-aws-cloudflare-security-group/README.md

 --------

 * security_group_id: An existing security group to populate with cloudflare ips as ingress rules.
+* schedule_expression: The cloudwatch schedule expression used to run the updater lambda.
+Defaults to every day at 20:00.
 * enabled (Optional) - whether to do anything at all, useful if cloudflare is not needed on all environments.
 Accepts the string "true" or "false".
 Defaults to "true"